Welcome to my professional Web page |

 As the Associate head for

-Undergraduate Studies, I assist the Department Head with all undergraduate
+Undergraduate Studies, I assisted the Department Head with all undergraduate

-matters; for example, I chair the Undergraduate Studies Committee (see below),
+matters; for example, I chaired the Undergraduate Studies Committee (see

-I decide on undergraduate students awards and I review applications for course
+below), I decided on undergraduate students awards and I reviewed applications

 · I